 This timely seminar considered the future for how data is used in the digital economy, in the context of the UK government and the EU developing major policies on consumer protection and privacy.

-It is set against the backdrop of major developments in UK policy, including the new Digital Services Tax, recently announced in the Chancellor’s Budget speech, as well as the upcoming Smart Data review and the announcement of a new Centre for Data Ethics and Innovation.
+It was set against the backdrop of major developments in UK policy, including the new Digital Services Tax as well as the Smart Data review and the announcement of the Centre for Data Ethics and Innovation.

-Delegates will also consider the latest developments and innovations in the treatment, handling and utilisation of data - looking at the future for digital marketing, AI, data analytics, and the personalisation of online offers and search engine results.
+Delegates also considered the latest developments and innovations in the treatment, handling and utilisation of data - looking at the future for digital marketing, AI, data analytics, and the personalisation of online offers and search engine results.